- This program has passed.

-Sharing works that delight, provoke, inspire and rouse, the monthly Poetic Tuesdays series runs from May to October, turning lunchtime into an oasis of creative expression.
+Sharing works that delight, provoke, inspire and rouse, the twice monthly Poetic Tuesdays series runs from May through August, turning lunchtime into an oasis of creative expression.
 Lighting up the Gardens with a fabulously curated line-up of poets and musicians, Poetic Tuesdays offer a vivifying midday breather for neighborhood groups, students, office workers on break and even out-of-towners looking for respite from The City’s hustle and bustle.

 About the Artists

 Dazié Rustin Grego-Sykes, an accomplished poet and performer from Oakland, captivates audiences with his unique blend of spoken word, solo performances and community engagement.
 Holding a B.A. in Experimental Performance and an M.F.A. in Interdisciplinary Arts and Writing, Dazié explores identity, race, queerness and social justice through his distinctive voice.
 Look for his book Black Faggotry (Nomadic Press) and his debut spoken word album Make Me Black which can be found on his website www.DazieGrego.com or any major streaming platform.